 Macroeconomics emphasizes economic principles applied to the economy as a whole and includes an analysis of basic economic concepts revolving around scarcity, measurement of economic performance, national income and price determination, the financial sector, inflation, unemployment, and stabilization policies, economic growth and productivity, and international trade and finance.

-In the spring semester, we will dive deeper into more basic processes of human behavior, covering the full range of topics from the history of psychology, cognition, biological bases of behaviors, sensation and perception.
-Why do we have visual illusions?
-What happens in our body when we interact with the world?
+In the spring semester, we will dive deeper into lower levels of explanation for human behavior, covering the full range of topics from the history of psychology, biological bases of behaviors and sensation and perception.
+What are the explanations for visual illusions?
 Why do we dream?
-How to lie with statistics?
+What are the origins and nature of consciousness?
+Can your subjective experience be constructed solely as the interactions amongst your 80 million neurons?
 More importantly, you will learn about how scientists discover truths about human functioning through experiments and research.
 You will also be guided through designing, implementing, analyzing and interpreting your own study and data on a topic of your choice.